Manchas2k4/multiprocessors/README.md

-# multiprocessors
+# Multiprocessors (TE3061)
-Code generated during Multiprocessor class (AD19)
+The repository contains the source code generated for the AD 2019 Multiprocessor course.